viezel/TiSocial.Framework/README.md

 * **cancelled**: Fired when user did not complete the request.

 ### Social.activityView()
-`options` can have the following keys:
+The first required `options` argument can have the following keys:

 * *text* - the status message
+* *url* - a url you want to share
 * *image* - a local/remote path to an image you want to share
 * *removeIcons* - customise the dialog by removing unwanted icons.

-The second argument is an array with objects.
-This argument is optional.
+The second optional argument is an array with objects.
 Use this to create custom UIActivities.
 The posibilties are almost endless. have a look at: *http://uiactivities.com* for inspiration.

 ```javascript